 Most insurance companies will not cover cystic fibrosis complications as they are considered a pre-existing condition, but you should have insurance coverage for other mishaps such as lost luggage and travel disruption.

-Practice normal hygiene and regularly wash your hands with warm soapy water and if not available use an alcohol-based sanitiser.
+Practice normal hygiene and regularly wash your hands with warm soapy water, or use an alcohol-based sanitisier if soap isn't available.
 Some people with CF like to wear a mask during flights and wipe down the tray table and in-flight entertainment controls before use.

-Be extra careful of potential germs while using bathrooms – in some places the tap water might not be safe for brushing teeth.
-Unhygienic food and water can also be dangerous so be cautious about where to eat and also be aware that fresh fruit and vegetables could have been washed in contaminated water.
+Be extra careful of potential germs while using bathrooms as the water in some countries isn't safe to drink or brush your teeth with.
+Unhygienic food and water can also be dangerous so be cautious about where you eat and be aware that fresh fruit and vegetables could have been washed in contaminated water.